Chair: John G. Swallow

 - write a scientific paper describing the research or present an oral or poster presentation summarizing your research

-Students who wish to become involved in research should contact Dr. Leo Bruederle no later than their junior year, and preferably sooner.
+Students who wish to become involved in research should contact Dr. Christopher Phiel no later than their junior year, and preferably sooner.

 To serve the needs of students who wish to obtain recognition for the acquisition of specialized skills in biology and to prepare students for graduate school, health careers and jobs in industry, the Department of Integrative Biology offers a certificate program in biotechnology.
-Upon completion of the required courses (21 to 22 semester hours), including independent study or internship, the student will be awarded a certificate and receive the biotechnology certificate on their transcript.
-The certificate may be completed in addition to an undergraduate or graduate degree or as a stand-alone certificate.
+Upon completion of the required courses (17-20 semester hours), including directed research and independent study or internship, the student will be awarded a certificate and receive the biotechnology certificate on their transcript.
+The certificate may be completed in addition to an undergraduate or as a stand-alone certificate.
 For complete information, see the Biotechnology Certificate description.

 Please go to the Graduate catalog to read about our graduate programs.